 Importance of Timely and Accurate Applications

-It is crucial to file your application promptly and accurately.
+It is important to file your application promptly and accurately.
 DNOs have seen increased demand due to the rise in renewable installations, and processing times can be longer than expected.
 For G98, approval may take up to four weeks, while G99 could take several months, especially for larger or more complex systems.

 Final Thoughts